aminya/IrisSat-Flight-Software/README.md

 3. In the "Design Flow" panel on the left, double-click "Run PROGRAM Action".

 ### Configure your workspace
-4. Select the root folder (i.e. ManitobaSat-Flight-Software) as your SoftConsole workspace.
+4. Select the root folder (i.e. IrisSat-Flight-Software) as your SoftConsole workspace.
 5. Go to **File -> Import**.
 6. On the Import window, select **General -> Existing C/C++ Projects into Workspace**.
 7. Add "mbsat-fsw-softconsole" to your workspace.